connellmcg/connellmcg.github.io/aboutme.md

 ### This Site

-This site is hosted on github pages, built on [Jekyll](https://jekyllrb.com/).
+This site is hosted on [Github Pages](https://pages.github.com), built on [Jekyll](https://jekyllrb.com/).
 Statically served, no DB calls or bloated plugins to worry about :)

 Theme is beautiful-jekyll